 Battleships P and Q Turrets: about +30 / +150 degrees

 Battlecruisers Q Turret: +30 / +140 degrees

 |Rate of Train||BIX and BX: 4 degrees per second

-- The Invincible class had staggered amidships mountings intended to allow them to shoot across the ship as well as directly forward and directly aft.
-However, gunnery trials showed that the blast damage from such firings was unacceptable and the actual firing arcs were restricted to approximately the figures given above.
+- ^HMS Dreadnought was designed so that the wing turrets could fire directly ahead or directly astern.
+However, it was found that the guns could not fire within 10 degrees of the axis without damaging the ship due to gun blast.
+The Invincible class had staggered amidships mountings intended to allow them to shoot across the ship as well as directly forward and directly aft.
+Gunnery trials showed that the blast damage from such firings was unacceptable and the actual firing arcs were restricted to approximately the figures given above.
 At the Falklands battle, Invincible fired cross-deck with both P and Q turret but this dazed and deafened the gun-layers, trainers and sight setters as well as causing blast damage to the deck.
 P turret reported that the trainers had to be replaced constantly during the battle as they were too dazed to function properly.
 After the battle, cross-deck firing was ruled out except in cases of emergency.